dennet-io/ai-trainer/README.md

 # AI Trainer

 A 3 part project to allow young children to play a game.
-Basically they can turn knobs to influence a color and they have to try and reach to goal color.
-As quickly and closely as possible.
+By turning knobs they influence one of the RGBA values of a color.
+The goal is to create the left color as quickly and closely as possible.

-The trainier was built for an expedition on [Expeditie Next on how to train AI](https://expeditienext.nl/activiteit/hoe-train-je-ai/).
-As the target group was children between 6 and 12, this is a gross simplification.
+The trainer was built for an expedition on [Expeditie Next on how to train AI](https://expeditienext.nl/activiteit/hoe-train-je-ai/).
+As the target group were children between the age of 6 and 12, this is a gross simplification.
+In this setting the children would each represent a node in a model.
+By playing the game the could be trained and after a few rounds the model was complete.

 The expedition took place in the 'Walburgiskerk' in Zutphen on the 1st of May 2024.

 ![Set up](./img/photo.jpeg "Set up")